 Membership Geeks

-Tools for Creating Your Membership Sales Funnel
+Tools For Creating Your Membership Sales Funnel

 And nope, that's not as sleazy as it sounds.
-Or in fact at all.
+Or in fact, at all.

 Instead, a sales funnel done right will establish a deeper relationship with your subscriber, helping to increase the chance of them converting to a paying customer (or in our case, member).